Herbert Henry Dow High School: Academics

 Dow High School has been accredited by the North Central Association of Colleges and Schools every year since 1972.

 According to the 2016 school improvement plan, there were 85 staff and faculty members.
-Nearly two-thirds of the instructors held a Master's degree or higher and all were "highly qualified" for their teaching assignments.
+Nearly two-thirds of the instructors held a master's degree or higher and all were "highly qualified" for their teaching assignments.

 The school was ranked as the 47th best high school in Michigan for 2021 by U.S. News & World Report.
 Advanced Placement classes are used by 32% of the students.

 Students also have the option to participate in the International Baccalaureate Diploma Programme.

 Athletics

-Dow High School fields teams for cross country, football, soccer, golf, swimming, tennis, volleyball, basketball, bowling, cheerleading, hockey, wrestling, baseball, lacrosse, softball, track and gymnastics.
+Dow High School fields teams for cross country, football, soccer, golf, swimming, tennis, volleyball, basketball, bowling, cheerleading, pom, hockey, wrestling, baseball, lacrosse, softball, track and gymnastics.
 The school's athletic teams compete in the Saginaw Valley League, MHSAA.

 Hockey

-The Dow High School Hockey team captured the school's first hockey state championship on Saturday, March 12th, 2022, defeating Orchard Lake St. Mary’s in the finals by a score of 2-0.
+The Dow High School Hockey team captured the school's first hockey state championship on Saturday, March 12, 2022, defeating Orchard Lake St. Mary's in the finals by a score of 2–0.

 Tennis

-The Dow High School Tennis team won their 7th tennis state championship on Saturday, October 15th, 2022, besting the field of 20 teams and finishing with 32 points.
+The Dow High School Tennis team won their 7th tennis state championship on Saturday, October 15, 2022, besting the field of 20 teams and finishing with 32 points.
 The team was coached by Terry Schwartzkopf, the recipient of the 2017-18 NFHS National Boys Tennis Coach of the Year.

 Activities

-The school offers more than 55 co-curricular clubs and activities open to students depending on level of interest, including student government, debate, quiz bowl, community service, language clubs.
+The school offers more than 55 co-curricular clubs and activities open to students depending on level of interest, including student government, Model United Nations, debate, quiz bowl, mathematics competitions, community service, and language clubs.
+Diversity includes Dear Asian Youth, Black Student Alliance, Muslim Student Alliance, Indian Alliance.
+Culture clubs include Korean & Japanese Clubs.

 Music choices include band, marching band, orchestra, choir, jazz ensembles, chamber music groups, and solo.

 Drama activities include all facets of a theatre production.

 Art starts with beginning art, intermediate art, advanced 2D design, advanced 3D design, commercial art and IB/AP Visual Art.

 Approximately 80% of the student body is involved in co-curricular activities.

 Demographics

-Student population for 2020–21 was 1,258 with 84% White, 7% Asian, 4% Hispanic, 2% African American and 3% Other.
-The city of Midland has generally the same demographics.

-Males comprise 51.6%; females 48.4%.